zhendongli2008/qcmpodmrg/README.md

-# QC-MPO-DMRG:
-# An MPO-based DMRG code for Quantum Chemistry (2016)
+# QC-MPO-DMRG: an MPO-based DMRG code for Quantum Chemistry (2016)

 ## Basic ideas: